 - 1. Write clearly, concisely, and intelligibly. - 2.
-Speak clearly, concisely, and intelligibly. - 3.
+Recognize the importance of effective communication in a dynamic and changing society. - 3.
 Demonstrate computational skills and mathematical reasoning. - 4.
 Demonstrate scientific reasoning. - 5.
 Understand human behavior and social systems, and the principles which govern them. - 6.
-Understand and appreciate aesthetic experience and artistic creativity. - 7.
-Understand and respect the diversity and interdependence of the world's peoples and cultures.
+Identify artistic, linguistic, and theoretical perspectives across the human experience.